 Automated Root Cause

-The Analytics pane provides important details relating to the impact of this error on your application.
+The Analytics pane provides important details relating to the impact of this event in your application.
 It is divided into two areas: the Analytics pane and chart.

-The analytics pane shows you the exact type of error, when it began and how many times its and out of how many calls.
-The analytics chart shows you the volume of the error over the course of the selected timeframe (e.g. last hour,day, week,..).
-You can also filter the chart to shows the volume in specific applications or servers.
+The Analytics pane provides the type of event, when it began and how many times its and out of how many calls.
+The Analytics chart shows you the volume of the event over the course of the selected timeframe (e.g. last hour,day, week,..).
+This enables you to filter the chart to display the volume of the event in specific applications or servers.

-You can click the JVM or Server labels to directly to see the volume of the error on specifically on that machine or application.
-You can also hover over the occurrences label to see the number of times this error has occurred and out of how many calls into the method containing it.
+Click the JVM or Server labels to directly to see the volume of the event on specifically on that machine or application.
+Hover over the occurrences label to see the number of times this event has occurred and out of how many calls into the method containing it.

-You can use the Open in Dashboard button at the top right of the screen to open and select this error in the main OverOps Dashboard.
+Click Open in Dashboard at the top-right of the screen to open this event in the main Dashboard.
 Click Go to snapshot on any point in the graph to jump and see the code and variable state at that moment in time.

-The Analytics Pane (left) and the Event Chart (right) displaying the volume of the error
+The Analytics Pane (left) and the Chart (right) displaying the volume of the event

 The OverOps snapshot contains valuable information about events in the monitored application, including: